ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 ## Difficulty-specific

 Difficulty-specific rules and guidelines do only apply to the difficulty level they are listed for and therefore *do not apply to **every** osu! difficulty*.
 Rhythm-related rules and guidelines apply to approximately 180 BPM beatmaps.
-If your song is drastically faster or slower, some variables might be different.
-Apply reasonable judgement in these cases.
+If your song is drastically faster or slower, some variables might be different, as detailed in [this article](/wiki/Ranking_Criteria/Scaling_BPM).

 <!-- markdownlint-disable MD045 -->
 ### ![](/wiki/shared/diff/easy-s.png) Easy